shanecoen/code-institute-portfolio-2/README.md

 * Typography

-The font chosen for this website was "Raleway" for all headings and body text.
-The font has a fallback option of "Sans-Serif".
+The font chosen for this website was "Raleway" for all headings and body text with a fallback option of "Sans-Serif".
 This font was chosen as it is aesthetially pleasing and is easy to read for the user.
 Google Fonts was used to aquire this font.

 * Colour Scheme